Master of Science in Nursing (MSN)

 Master of Science in Nursing (Specialization in Adult-Gerontology Primary Care Nurse Practitioner): 56 Credits

-MSN Core Courses: 20 Credits
+MSN Foundation Courses: 12 Credits

 Course Code